 Common use cases include:

-• Job distribution and candidate attraction
+• Job posting and candidate reach

-• Candidate screening and prioritization
+• Candidate screening and ranking

 • Interview scheduling and coordination

-• Candidate progression through hiring stages
+• Candidate progress through hiring stages

 How We Chose These Top Recruiting Automation Software Platforms